TRIT, TRITW Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Triterras, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-28, 2020 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Triterras, Inc. ("Triterras" or the "Company") f/k/a Netfin Acquisition Corp. ("Netfin") (NASDAQ: TRIT, TRITW) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Triterras securities between August 20, 2020 and December 16, 2020, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/trit.
+30, 2020 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Triterras, Inc. ("Triterras" or the "Company") f/k/a Netfin Acquisition Corp. ("Netfin") ( TRIT, TRITW) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Triterras securities between August 20, 2020 and December 16, 2020, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/trit.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.